HKH515/forr-2021-piazza-templates/classes/Aug_24.md

 If any questions arise in class you can put them here under followup discussion.

+Physical attendance is optional, for those who want to show up physically, the class takes place in classroom **insert classroom**
 ## Zoom link:

 You must use a Zoom account registered to your @ru.is email!